eclipsesource/tabris-decorators/README.md

 Since the databinding system can not rely on IDE tooling to ensure type safety, runtime checks are performed.
 This causes some limitations:

 * For properties that have a class or primitive type, type checks will be performed.
+* Properties that have a pure string or number enum/union type are treated like they are a string or number primitive type.
+It's therefore possible to bind a string enum or union to another string enum/union or string primitive.
+Same for number. **This should be avoided** unless it's a one-way binding where the enum/union property is on the base component, and the primitive type on the target component.
-* If either property type is an interface or [advanced type](http://www.typescriptlang.org/docs/handbook/advanced-types.html), the binding will fail.
+* If either property type is any other [advanced type](http://www.typescriptlang.org/docs/handbook/advanced-types.html) or an interface, the binding will fail.
 * If both properties are missing type information, no type checks will be performed.
 Type information are missing if the property is not decorated (e.g. with @property) or implemented in JavaScript. **In this case it is expected that the property setter performs type checks itself.** This is the behavior of all Tabris.js built-in widgets.
-* Properties that have a pure string or number enum type are treated like they are a string or number primitive type.
-It's therefore possible to bind a string enum to another string enum or string primitive.
-Same for number. **This should be avoided** unless it's a one-way binding where the enum property is on the base component, and the primitive type on the target component.

 ## Dependency Injection